Spicy Cashew Dressing

 Key Ingredients

-- Apple cider vinegar: Choose organic apple cider vinegar for the best taste.
+• Apple cider vinegar: Choose organic for the best taste.

-- Sriracha sauce: You can find this in international aisles or the specialty hot sauce section at grocery stores.
+• Sriracha sauce: You can find it in the international aisle or the specialty hot sauce section at grocery stores.

 How To Make Spicy Cashew Dressing

-- Blend everything until creamy.
+1. Step 4.
+Blend everything until creamy.
 Add water a tablespoon at a time to reach your preferred consistency.
-And enjoy it as the dressing for the salad.
+And enjoy it as the salad dressing.

 ♨️How To Adjust The Heat Level

-This spicy cashew dressing has a noticeable kick, mainly from the Sriracha sauce and crushed red pepper added to the recipe.
+• This spicy cashew dressing has a noticeable kick, mainly from the Sriracha and crushed red pepper.

 The Leftovers